 If you're already a contact lens wearer, visit your eye doctor at least once a year to make sure the lenses are still providing you with optimum vision and comfort.

-Contact Westfarms Eye Associates, PC in Farmington to book your contact lens eye exam today!
+Contact Dr. Jenkins & Associates in Newington to book your contact lens eye exam today!

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT